-Historically, Copper reached an all time high of 4.90 in May of 2021.
-Copper - data, forecasts, historical chart - was last updated on June of 2021.
+Historically, Copper reached an all time high of 5.02 in March of 2022.
+Copper - data, forecasts, historical chart - was last updated on September of 2022.

-Copper is expected to trade at 4.31 USd/LB by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate it to trade at 3.96 in 12 months time.
+Copper is expected to trade at 3.50 USd/LB by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate it to trade at 3.28 in 12 months time.